ristik/node-guardtime/node-guardtime-api.markdown

 ### gt.loadPublications(function(Exception error){});
-Loads publications data form network and saves it in GuardTime object for future verification use.
+Loads publications data form network and saves it in Guardtime object for future verification use.
 Note that all verification functions need this data and call this function if it is not done explicitly.
 It is advised to refresh publications data after approx. every 6 hours.
 Callback will be called when loading is done; error is null in the case of success.